-- The sample used for the Comprehensive Labour Force Survey is selected using a two-stage stratified design.
+6 The sample used for the Comprehensive Labour Force Survey is selected using a two-stage cluster design.
 For the determination of an appropriate sample size, studies on the sample estimates and variances were made.
 Other factors that were taken into consideration were cost, time and manpower resources.
-The sample selection is undertaken by the Singapore Department of Statistics, Ministry of Trade and Industry, which maintains a National Database of Dwellings in Singapore.
-The selection is done in accordance with the specified sampling criteria. - The sampling units for the first stage consist of sampling divisions demarcated by geographical boundaries (based on URA's planning areas).
-To improve the efficiency of the sample selection and the quality of the sample, sampling divisions that contain relatively small number of housing units are merged with larger entities to reduce the variation in size of the sampling divisions.
+The sample selection is undertaken by the Singapore Department of Statistics, Ministry of Trade and Industry, which maintains a sampling frame of residential dwellings in Singapore.
+The selection is done in accordance with the specified sampling criteria.